 But Mae is just one of several POV characters in the book.
 The main character is Jane, a meek and conscientious young Filipina single mother.
 Jane first finds childcare work amongst the arrogant Manhattanites of New York, later her cousin recommends her to The Farm.
 Just sign a lengthy contract - Jane does not read it herself - and gestate an embryo at the Farm for the next nine months.
 Every month, a salaried payment, a performance bonus when each trimester is met, and the majority of the money delivered only following a live birth.
 She is doing this for her daughter, Jane reminds herself.

 Given a front-row seat to Mae Yu's breathtakingly blithe manipulations of the Hosts, I felt certain the story would descend into the dark and extreme dystopias akin to The Handmaid's Tale and the state of Alabama.
-There is no discussion of laws or political history in the book, the Farm is merely the latest venture of a conglomerate business, placed within easy travel of New York, and so its story seems easily applicable to the near-future of today.
+There is no discussion of laws or political history in the book, the Farm is merely the latest venture of a conglomerate business, placed within easy travel of New York.
+Consequently, its story seems eerily applicable to some real-world, near-future of today.
 But the fascinating twist was how innocuous the Farm's conditions sound at first.
 An abundance of healthy food.
 On-site medical care.
 A swimming pool.
 Luxury bedrooms.
 There's no harm in playing fetuses speeches by Steve Jobs or Chinese poetry, so why not?

-And then I realise that the book is pointing out what liberties people are willing to exchange in return for money, whether for personal goals or for the sake of their children.
-The problems being, of course, that the women are not allowed to leave the facility, to receive visitors, are secretly filmed and monitored, and displayed to their anonymous Clients via video link to be poked and prodded.
+And then I realised that the book is pointing out what liberties people are willing to exchange in return for money, whether for personal goals or for the sake of their children.
+The problems being, of course, that the women are not allowed to leave the facility, to receive visitors, and are secretly filmed and monitored.
+They are displayed to their anonymous Clients via video link to be poked and prodded.
 No contact with the outside world.
 No Wifi!
-Management even discuss using a possible cancer diagnosis as a means to quell a rebellious Host.
+Management even discuss using a possible cancer diagnosis to quell a rebellious Host.
 The surrogates aren't people at the Farm, they are commodities.
 Like the illegal surrogacy rings that have already appeared in our world (see BioNews 956), they are kept in one place to control them.

 Ramos whips up an escape plotline towards the end of the book.
-I was disappointed with the ending, and the epilogue.
-Not because it was badly written, but because I wanted catharsis.
+I was disappointed with how it ended, and the epilogue.
+Not because the conclusion was badly written, but because I wanted catharsis.
 A condemnation of the insidious practices described in the book, a triumph of morals over wealth and consumerism.

 The author herself is Filipina and an American immigrant, has worked in finance, and hired her own Filipina nanny.
 No doubt this gives her story and characters a ring of authenticity, and explains how she can level both sympathy and criticism at each of her characters.
 They were realistic enough that I believed each had the potential to overcome the challenges and contradictions of their world.
 But it would not occur how I hoped.